sirintra/PMC-PC-training/docs/source/snakemake.rst

 ..
 Tip::

    As mentioned before, by default Snakemake will execute the first rule of the snakefile and use it as the target.
-To specify a particular rule as a target, add the name of that rule at the end of the ``snakemake`` commnad:
+To specify a particular rule as a target, add the name of that rule at the end of the ``snakemake`` commnad.